Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Summary of previous results on LAB 1

 Previous IFS observations of LAB\,1 were obtained with the SAURON instrument at the WHT \citep{Bower2004,Weijmans2010}.
 These observations revealed a complex morpho-kinematic structure of the system in Ly$\alpha$.
 The identification of multiple clump-like features in these data was seen as evidence for the presence of multiple galaxies in the system, while the chaotic motions where interpreted as signs for galaxy-galaxy interactions.
-While these observations provided first insights into the complex structure of the system, they were limited in depth and spatial resolution.
+Moreover, \cite{Weijmans2010} found signatures of coherent velocity shear at the positions of the Lyman break galaxies C11 and C15.
+While these observations provided first insights into the complex kinematic structure of the system, they were limited in depth and spatial resolution.
 Here we will present the new deep MUSE observations of the system, that will allow us to map the spatial and kinematic structure of blob in unprecedented detail.